BarriosXJavier/WebPDF/README.md

 - Convert web pages to PDF using URLs.
 - Convert local HTML files to PDF.
 - Automatically checks for required dependencies (pdfkit and wkhtmltopdf).
-- Uses pipx for dependency installation if available.

 ## Dependencies